-There are three different serological tests available that are able to detect antibodies against WNV and these are currently only available in UK at the government's APHA laboratory.
-The plaque reduction neutralisation test (PRNT) is the most specific test available and is often only applied after positive ELISA tests.
-The mELISA detection test is for the presence of IgM WNV antibodies raised shortly after infection and is advised to be used in conjunction with WNV total antibody detection ELISA (cELISA), which alone cannot differentiate recent IgM from longer lasting or post-vaccination IgG responses.
+There are two serological tests available that are able to detect antibodies against WNV and these are available in UK at the government's APHA laboratory.
+The IgM ELISA detection test is for the presence of IgM WNV antibodies raised shortly after infection or vaccination and is advised to be used in conjunction with WNV total antibody detection ELISA (cELISA), which alone cannot differentiate recent IgM from longer lasting or post-vaccination IgG responses.
+These ELISAs cannot differentiate between vaccinated and infected animals.